Positions Queensland as a global innovation hub with grants to Queensland research organisations to collaborate on research projects with industry.

 To be eligible, your project must:

-- address one or more of the Queensland Science and Research Priorities
+- address at least one of the Queensland Science and Research Priorities or align with a Queensland Government Advance Queensland Roadmap area.

 - be led by a Queensland-based research organisation (GST-registered, with an ABN)